grafana/grafonnet/DEVELOPMENT.md

 # Development
+**Check Dependencies**: Use the `make check_dependencies` command to ensure that all necessary commands are available for generation.

-`make generate` uses `generate.jsonnet` to create Jsonnet libraries for each version in `gen/<version>/`, it also creates `gen/grafonnet-latest/` which refers to the newest version.
-These Jsonnet libraries depend on the JSON Schemas from Grok and `grafonnet-base/`.
+**Generate Jsonnet Libraries**: The `make generate` command uses `generate.jsonnet` to generate Jsonnet libraries for each version found in `gen/<version>/`.
+It also produces `gen/grafonnet-latest/` referring to the latest version.
+These libraries are dependent on the JSON schemas from Grok and the `grafonnet-base/`.

-`make libdocs` will generate the docs for every version in `gen/<version>/` and `make latestdocs` will generate the docs in `docs/` for the `gen/grafonnet-latest/`. `make docs` combines them.

-The `grafonnet-base/` library provides the logic to convert JSON Schemas to a runtime library and adds veneer on top.
-The veneer is a thin layer on top of the raw library to improve the user experience.
+**Generate Library Documentation**: By running `make libdocs`, you can produce documentation for every version in `gen/<version>/`.
+To create documentation for the `gen/grafonnet-latest/` you can use the `make latestdocs` command, which outputs documentation to `docs/`.
+Use `make docs` to combine these generated documents.

+**Grafonnet-base Library**: The `grafonnet-base/` library forms the basis for converting JSON schemas into a compiled library, additionally providing an overlay for improved user experience.

-In `examples/` there are few example dashboard configurations that serve as inspiration as well as an experimentation playground for library features.
+**Examples**: The `examples/` directory contains several example dashboard configurations, which can be used both for inspiration and as a testing ground for library features.